jspinak/brobot/docs/docs/01-getting-started/ai-brobot-project-creation.md

         // Create StateImages with ActionHistory for mock mode
-        // WITHOUT ActionHistory, patterns will NEVER be found in mock mode! logo = new StateImage.Builder()
+        // WITHOUT ActionHistory, patterns will NEVER be found in mock mode!
+        // But ActionHistory is OPTIONAL - only add it if you need mock testing logo = new StateImage.Builder()
             .addPatterns("menu/menu-logo")
             .setName("Menu Logo")
-            // ActionHistory is REQUIRED for mock mode .withActionHistory(MockActionHistoryFactory.reliableButton(logoRegion))
+            // ActionHistory is OPTIONAL - only for mock mode testing .withActionHistory(MockActionHistoryFactory.reliableButton(logoRegion))
             .build();